Earn an Environmental Science Degree

 Natural Resources and Conservation

 With this concentration, you'll explore the relationship between humans and the natural world.
-From understanding ecological principles to tackling top-of-mind issues like climate change, this program will help you create an ethical framework for your approach in protecting the planet and our natural resources.
+You'll also hone in on environmental justice and gain an ethical framework for your approach to protecting the planet.

 Career outlook:

 A BS in Environmental Science with a concentration in Natural Resources and Conservation can open a lot of doors when it comes to your career.
-You could become an environmental health and safety specialist investigating the effect environmental factors have on human health.
-As an industrial ecologist, you can help organizations limit their impact on the environment and inform best practices.
-Then there are environmental restoration planners who assess polluted sites and work to get them back to their original state.
+You could become an environmental health and safety specialist, working to protect the environment by setting and enforcing regulations.
+You could also take on the role of environmental restoration planner, assessing polluted sites and working to get them back to their original state.
+Or perhaps you'd rather become a soil and water conservation scientist, helping advise organizations on how to limit their impact on our natural resources through research, practice and policy.
 Whatever path you choose, you'll be a critical part of protecting the environment.

 According to the BLS, the median annual wage of environmental scientists and specialists was $76,530 in May 2021.1 Employment of environmental scientists and specialists is projected to increase by 5% through 2031.1